 Skin can become moist from a variety of reasons.
 Incontinence and sweat can be major contributors to moisture.
-Moisture trapped between skin and fabrics places the person at a higher risk of developing a PI (Schwartz et al., 2018).
-As confirmation, evidence indicates urinary incontinence increases the risk of a PI in individuals (Gray and Giuliano, 2018).
+Moisture trapped between skin and fabrics places the individual at a higher risk of developing a PI (43) (38).

+Evidence indicates urinary incontinence increases the risk of a PI in individuals (17) (38).
 Keeping an incontinent individual dry and moisture-free lowers their overall risk of developing a PI.
-Developing regularly scheduled monitoring reduces the time an individual remains in wet clothing and/or briefs.
+Developing a regular monitoring schedule of incontinent individuals reduces the time an individual remains in wet or soiled clothing and/or briefs.

-Occasionally, dermatitis (inflammation of the skin) is mistaken for a PI (Paulin and Dowling-Castronovo, 2017).
+Occasionally, inflammation of the skin (dermatitis) is mistaken for a PI (38).
 Changes in the skin's appearance and the diagnosis of a PI vs. dermatitis is made by a physician.
-Always report changes in skin appearance to the individual's primary care physician as soon as possible.
+Always document and report changes in an individual's skin appearance to the individual's primary care provider (PCP) as soon as possible.